AbhilashPoshanagari/conFusion/README.md

-This is a Angular course from Coursera.
+This is the Angular course from Coursera.